 An income statement (also called a profit and loss statement or P&L) reports a company’s revenues, expenses, and resulting profit or loss over a defined period (a quarter, a year).
 It shows whether the business operated profitably during that period.

-The standard structure works top-down from revenue to bottom-line net income:
+Standard structure runs top-down from revenue to net income:

 LineWhat it is